AlgoTradingClub/trade_bot/README.md

 `$ cd trading-bot-venv`
 - Activate the virtual environment
 `$ source Scripts/activate
-- Whenever you see `(trading-bot-venv)` in parathesis after every command in terminal, you know you are in an activatd virtual environment.
+- Whenever you see `(trading-bot-venv)` in parentheses after every command in terminal, you know you are in an activated virtual environment.
 To leave a virtual environment, close the terminal or `$ deactivate`
-- Now, whenever you work on the project, activate the virtual environment before coding and you'll be good to go.
+- Now, whenever you work on the project, activate the virtual environment before coding, and you'll be good to go.
+- If you want to use PyCharm or another IDE, simply open the folder `trading-bot-venv` in the IDE, and it should recognize that you are using a virtual environment.

 ### Get the source code
 - Install [git](https://git-scm.com/)
 - Clone this repo into the folder `trading-bot-venv`

-`$ cd trading-bot-venv`

 `$ git clone https://github.com/AlgoTradingClub/trade-bot.git `

-- Add the required dependancies.
+- Add the required dependencies.
 These libraries will only exist in this folder.
-Hence the name, a virtual environment.
+Hence, the name, a virtual environment.
 `$ python -m pip install -r trade-bot/requirements.txt`